avishajain99/Publicrepo/Data Science Projects/Capstone - Prediction of Airline Passengers' Satisfaction/Airline Passengers' Satisfaction Prediction - Readme.md

 ## Key steps involved 📝
 ▪️ Data Preparation: Performed EDA to identify outliers, address missing values and examine correlations to uncover patterns among the variables

-▪️ Data Preprocessing - Performed feature scaling, encoding, and engineering to normalize data, handle categorical variables, and enhance model performance
+▪️ Data Preprocessing: Performed feature scaling, encoding, and engineering to normalize data, handle categorical variables, and enhance model performance

 ▪️ Dimensionality Reduction: Applied PCA (Principal Component Analysis) which showed 90% of variance is explained by the first 9 Principal Components

-▪️ Customer Segmentation: Segmented the customers using K-means clustering into 3 cohorts based on different satisfaction level
+▪️ Customer Segmentation: Segmented the customers using K-means clustering into 3 cohorts based on different satisfaction level categories
-    categories

 ▪️ Predictive Modelling: Leveraged several supervised learning techniques including ensemble methods like Random Forest and XGBoost